emilebosch/selfie/README.md

 ### Creating reference image sets

 Easy huh, except there is at this moment nothing to diff with.
-You need to run the script once to create your reference images.
+You need to run the test once in a successful state to create your reference images.

 Selfie saves the images of the current run into `tmp/snap/current`.
 You can simply copy that directory to create your reference images.
 It will look for the reference images in th `test/assets` directory.
 The name of the directory is the underscored variant with ``Test`` removed so in this case ``complete_purchase``